Clover Johnson walked home alone.

 “Vitamin C is good for you.
 You’re looking pale.
 Are you feeling well?
-Have you taken you medicine?”
+Have you taken your medicine?”

 Jeanie breathed heavily through her nose and made her way back to the kitchen.

 Mel watched the bee buzz over to the rotten fence.
-The dark soft planks sunk into the earth with the ease of decaying wood returning home.
-The door hung off its hinges, another factor making it easy for Ruthie to come and go.
+The dark, soft planks sunk into the earth with the ease of decaying wood.
+The fence door hung off its hinges, another factor making it easy for Ruthie to come and go.

 Mel wasn’t supposed to talk to Ruthie.
 “We have each other,” Jeanie always said.